 At a minimum, however, you will need to file a Petition for Dissolution of Marriage (written request for a divorce).
 The spouse that files the divorce petition is called the "plaintiff" or "petitioner," and the other spouse is the "defendant" or "respondent."

 If you live in the greater Chicago area and will be filing in Cook County, you must file the following forms:

 If you have minor children, you must also file the following additional forms:

-If you and your spouse don’t qualify for a simplified divorce, you can still resolve your divorce case without a trial.
-To resolve your case, you and your spouse would have to sign a divorce settlement agreement and present the agreement and all related documents at a "prove up" hearing.
+Even if you and your spouse don’t qualify for a simplified divorce, you can still resolve your divorce case without a trial.
+To resolve your case, you and your spouse would have to sign a divorce settlement agreement and present the agreement and all related documents at a "prove up" hearing before a judge.
 During the hearing, you must be prepared to answer the judge's questions about how your agreement splits up the marital property and supply any requested documentation to support your answers.

-A growing number of Illinois counties also require both sides to file a Financial Disclosure Statement with the court.
-The form, which requires each party to list out his or her assets and debts, income sources, mortgage expenses, credit card bills, and other financial information.
+A growing number of Illinois counties also require both spouses to file a Financial Disclosure Statement with the court during the divorce process.
+Financial Disclosures require each party to list his or her assets and debts, income sources, mortgage expenses, credit card bills, and other financial information.
 Financial Disclosures streamline the process of dividing marital property and help judges decide alimony and child support awards.